 A lot of people underestimate the negative impact that stress can have on the body and mind.
 In a lot of cases illnesses can occur as a result of stress.
-I often get very stressed out and need to learn how to manage this stress to help prevent it doing damage to my body and mind.
+I often get very stressed out and need to learn how to manage stress to help prevent it doing damage to my body and mind.

 The symptoms of stress